 Brown rice: is a high fibre grain.
 It contains less carbs than white, is lower in calories and enriched with many essential nutrients.

-Fresh prawns: prawns are staple in the Australian diet and are an excellent source of protein, and lower in calories than chicken.
+Fresh prawns: while not vegan, prawns are staple in the Australian diet and are an excellent source of protein, and lower in calories than chicken.
+You could also swap them for seasoned tofu.

 Healthy Variations

-Aside from the basic ingredients of rice, fat, protein and veggies, you can really boost the nutrition and flavour of this meal by mixing up the recipe with other healthy ingredients.
+Aside from the basic ingredients of a base grain, fat, lean protein and fresh or cooked veggies, you can really boost the nutrition and flavour of buddha bowls by mixing up the recipe with more healthy ingredients.

 Plantbased protein: use vegan sources of protein such as tofu, tempeh, all kinds of beans or green peas and chickpeas.
 Seeds such as pumpkin and chia also contain protein.
 You don't need to be vegan to enjoy the benefits of these foods!